esnet/esnet-smartnic-hw/examples/p4_simple/README.md

 ### Building the SmartNIC hardware design

-Refer to step 6 in the `Building a New Application` section of the esnet-smartnic-hw/README.md file (https://github.com/esnet/esnet-smartnic-hw#readme).
+Refer to step 4 in the `Getting Started` section of the esnet-smartnic-hw/README.md file (https://github.com/esnet/esnet-smartnic-hw#readme).